 Traditional media is dead.
 Long Live the Influencer.
-With many brands realising the fledgeling hold of conventional media (i.e. newspapers and print magazines) on its audiences and the changing ways of how people consume content, influencer marketing has etched its way into the mediascape and shows no signs of slowing down.
+With many brands realizing the fledgeling hold of conventional media (i.e. newspapers and print magazines) on its audiences and the changing ways how people consume content, influencer marketing has etched its way into the mediascape and shows no signs of slowing down.

-Influencer marketing is essentially engaging – either on a paid or organic basis – a content creator who has a substantial following on their social media platforms, most commonly Instagram and newly minted Gen Z app TikTok.
+Influencer marketing is essentially engaging – either on a paid or organic basis – a content creator who has a substantial following on their social media platforms, most commonly Instagram and the newly minted Gen Z app TikTok.
 Usually, if the influencer is paid they would declare it in their postings with the relevant tags such as #sp, #ad, #spons as required.
 Otherwise, it’ll be entirely up to their discretion to post if it is organic.

 Influencers are typically separated into six main categories, Mega, Macro, Micro and Advocates, Referrers and Loyalists.
 Putting faces to labels below: